Nilcreator/NinjaRobotV3/InstallationGuide.md

 ## 4. User Guide: Testing Your Robot

 After assembly and software installation, it's a good idea to test each part to make sure everything is working correctly.
 Run these commands from the `NinjaRobotV3` directory in your terminal.
+Remember to activate your virtual environment first (`source .venv/bin/activate`) if it's not already active.

 #### **Test 1: The Buzzer (Voice Box)**

-*   **What to do:** Let's test the buzzer.
-This command tells the robot that the buzzer is on pin 26.
+*   **What to do:** First, let's tell the robot which pin the buzzer is connected to.
+This will create a configuration file.
     ```bash
     uv run pi0buzzer init 26
     ```
+    Now, let's make a sound.
+This command will play a standard A4 note (440 Hz) for half a second.
+    ```bash
+    uv run pi0buzzer beep
+    ```
-*   **What to expect:** You should hear a short "Hello World" sound.
+*   **What to expect:** You should hear a clear, half-second beep.
 If you do, it's working!

 #### **Test 2: The Display (Face)**

 *   **What to do:** Now for the face.
-This command runs a performance test.
+This command runs an animation performance test.
     ```bash
-    uv run pi0disp test
+    uv run pi0disp ball_anime
     ```
 *   **What to expect:** You should see animated, colorful balls bouncing around on the screen.
 If you see them, your display is working!
 Press `Ctrl` + `C` on your keyboard to stop the test.